elkorn/afronski.github.io/_posts/2015-03-10-interesting-language-features-erlang-named-case-expressions.md

 Before we will take a peek under the hood, we need to briefly explain the structure of the *Erlang* compiler.
 Before the *Erlang* gets interpreted on the VM it is transformed to the *Core Erlang* representation and after that to the *BEAM* code (which is a equivalent of *bytecode* from *JVM*).
 It turns out that our *named case expressions* (functions with multiple heads and pattern matching, a logical construct) are directly transformed to the syntactical construct - *case* expression - in the first phase of compilation.

 {% highlight erlang linenos %}
-% Function 'valueOrDefault' after compilation
+% Function 'getValueOrDefault' after compilation
 % to the Core Erlang representation, which will be
 % afterwards compiled to the BEAM code: